 Running Linux Containers on illumos kernels (such as SmartOS) (2014)

 This video includes an awesome history lesson on how we got to today (2015), and how wasteful some of what we are seeing today really is (such as Amazon EC2).
 At the core of the presentation is the fact that you can now run Linux work loads on SmartOS, get all the benefits of secure multi tenancy, ZFS, DTrace, Zones, etc.

 Corporate Open Source Anti-Patterns (2014)

-Ever contemplated open sourcing a piece of techonology from your corporation?
+Ever contemplated open sourcing a piece of technology from your corporation?
 This is a must watch video by Bryan that shows you which mistakes you should avoid making.
-That is to say, there is no known rule for making it succesfull but quite a few that will make your efforts doomed.
+That is to say, there is no known rule for making it successful but quite a few that will make your efforts doomed.

-(I am still contemplating writing up key take aways for each video, but that will require quite some more time.
+(I am still contemplating writing up key take home messages for each video, but that will require quite some more time.
 If you have done that for one of the video’s linked above, I will happily incorporate them into this post.)Share